Unit tests: mocks, fakes and spies

 entity under test performs the task.
 In our case we set up the expectation that

-will be called once with value 42
+find_by_id will be called once with value 42 for the id argument, and by

-that no other calls will be made.
+using the StrictMock that no other calls will be made.
 Another style is

 state verification where we check the end result (regardless of how we got